-Note: AOV is calculated based on sales per order, not sales per customer.
+Note: Average order value (AOV) is calculated based on sales per order, not sales per customer.
 This means that if a customer comes back to make repetitive purchases, each one would be factored individually.

-Knowing the AOV allows businesses to analyse consumer behaviour and find out how much money they are willing to shell out to purchase your merchandise.
+Knowing the average order value allows businesses to analyse consumer behaviour and find out how much money they are willing to shell out to purchase your merchandise.

 By learning how much your customers are spending on each order, you can then plan pricing and marketing strategies to improve it.

-There are many reasons for businesses to calculate AOV, such as:
+There are many reasons for businesses to calculate average order value, such as: